 Inventory is valued at cost using the first-in, first-out (FIFO) method.
 The consumption method of inventory is used, which charges inventory as an expenditure when it is consumed.
 A portion of fund balance, representing inventory, is considered Nonspendable.
+Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory.
 USDA commodity inventory consists of food donated by the United States Department of Agriculture.
 It is valued at the prices paid by the USDA for the commodities.

-Accounting and Reporting Changes for 2014-15
+Accounting and Reporting Changes for 2014-2015

-Effective for the 2014-15 school year, the district implemented provisions of GASB Statement No. 68 Accounting and Financial Reporting for Pensions.
-As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multipleemployer plans in which the district participates.
+Effective for the 2014-2015 school year, the district implemented provisions of GASB Statement No. 68 Accounting and Financial Reporting for Pensions.
+As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multiple-employer plans in which the district participates.

-NOTE 2: CASH DEPOSITS AND INVESTMENTS
+NOTE 2: DEPOSITS AND INVESTMENTS

-The Spokane County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
+The Benton County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
 The District directs the County Treasurer to invest those financial resources of the District that the District has determined are not needed to meet the current financial obligations of the District.